latex3/unicode-math/README.markdown

 ------------

-As well as running XeTeX, of course, this package requires recent versions of the expl3 and xpackages bundles.
+As well as running XeTeX, of course, this package requires recent versions of the fontspec, expl3 and xpackages packages.
+If you're using TeX Live 2010 then there'll be no problems.
-These form the basis of the new LaTeX3 programming layer.
-If you're using TeX Live 2009 or MiKTeX 2.8 then there'll be no problems.

 INSTALLATION